 In 2021 the Company launched a wholly owned subsidiary, Sutter Mining (Private) Limited ("Sutter"), in Zimbabwe, which is scouting out prospective gold properties in that country.
-This move by Zephyr into Zimbabwe was prompted by recent changes to that country's mineral claims tenure legislation combined with the presence of geological environments prospective for gold.
-In 2021 two applications for Exclusive Prospecting Orders ("EPO") over areas prospective for gold mineralization were lodged with the Zimbabwe Ministry of Mines and Mine Development and is currently being processed by that agency.
-Both applications remain outstanding as at the date of this report, awaiting Ministerial approval.
+This move by Zephyr into Zimbabwe was prompted by a recent amendment to the country's Indigenization and Economic Empowerment Act allowing 100% foreign ownership in mining properties, combined with the presence of geological environments prospective for gold.
+In 2021 two applications for Exclusive Prospecting Orders ("EPO") over areas prospective for gold mineralization were lodged with the Zimbabwe Ministry of Mines and Mine Development and have been processed by that agency.
+Both applications remain outstanding as at the date of this report, and are awaiting approval by the President of Zimbabwe.
 The two EPO applications combined cover approximately 120,000 hectares.